shpunter/numio-bigmath/README.md

-# Infinite-numbers
+# @num/bigmath

-Infinite-numbers is an arbitrary-precision arithmetic library.
+@num/bigmath is an arbitrary-precision arithmetic library.
 This library provides functions for performing arithmetic operations (addition, subtraction, multiplication, and division) on numbers of arbitrary length.
 It addresses the limitations of JavaScript's built-in number type, which suffers from precision loss when dealing with very large or very small numbers, or numbers with more than 15 significant digits.

 ## Key Features and Benefits